medplum/medplum/packages/docs/docs/careplans/clinical-decision-support.md

 Predictive clinical decision support technology is "intended to support decision-making based on algorithms or models that derive relationships from training or example data and then are used to produce an output or outputs related to, but not limited to, prediction, classification, recommendation, evaluation, or analysis.”

-Large language model based clinical decision support tools, as well as tools that use algorithms for risk assessment or triage fall in the predictive clinical decision support category.
+Large language model-based clinical decision support tools, as well as tools that use algorithms for risk assessment or triage, fall in the predictive clinical decision support category.

 Medplum enables [many implementations](/case-studies) with predictive clinical decision support.
-Per the HTI final ruling, the predictive clinical decision support systems will become regulated in December 2024.
+Per the HTI final ruling, predictive clinical decision support systems will become regulated in December 2024.
 Any system certified to g10, b2, f1 or e1 will be required to provide **Insight Reports** as part of maintaining their certification.

-The following sections are best practices for preparing for a predictive clinical decision support certification.
+The following sections describe best practices to prepare for a predictive clinical decision support certification.

 ### Training Data

-Demonstrating which training data was used to train an algorithm, and keeping a record of the versioning on said data is part of the certification process.
+Demonstrating which training data was used to train an algorithm (and keeping a record of the versioning of said data) is part of the certification process.
 In the context of a Medplum implementation, be prepared to keep all of your training data in a [Medplum project](/docs/auth/user-management-guide#background-user-model) which will show which dataset was used to train the models and that the data is updated (feedback loops).

 ### Code Systems